Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 3. Wrong audience

-The clarity, focus and minimalism of your blog design affect your bounce rate.
-No matter how great is the design and how low is the bounce rate, there’s always room for improvement until you go less than 40% bounce rate.
+The clarity, focus and minimalism of your blog/website design affect your bounce rate.
+No matter how great is the design and how low is the bounce rate, there’s always room for improvement until you have achieved less than a 40% bounce rate.

 Focus on having only must-have elements on every page of your blog and website and keep clear navigation to help them move to next relevant page.